Meiting-Wang/beamer-template1-cn/README.md

 # beamer-template1-cn

-A concise beamer template in chinese.
+A concise beamer template in Chinese.